A Guide To 3D Secure Authentication

-3D Secure authentication is an added security layer introduced into the payment process between customers and businesses to protect against fraudulent transactions.
+If you have ever used a credit card or debit card to make a payment while online shopping, then it is likely that you have already used 3D Secure.
+3D Secure Authentication is an added security layer introduced into the payment process between customers and businesses to protect against fraudulent transactions.

-The 3D Secure standard, alongside other fraud authentication methods introduced over the years - such as AVS, and CVV verification - allowed customers to have access to secure payment methods worldwide via debit and credit card.
+The 3D Secure standard, alongside other fraud authentication methods introduced over the years - such as AVS, and CVV verification - allowed customers to have access to secure payment methods worldwide via credit card and debit card transactions.

 The Key Players:

-Three banking domains are present throughout the transaction process.
-When 3D secure authentication is concerned, it is all the more important to identify these domains to know where the liability for fraud lies.
+There are three key banking domains present throughout the transaction process, and with 3D Secure, it is important to identify all of these domains to know where the liability for fraud lies.
+These banking domains are:

 Issuer Domain: The customer’s bank or cardholder brand.